Methodology, Parameters, and Calculations

 dFDA Treatment Timeline Acceleration: 204 years

-Years earlier the average first treatment arrives due to dFDAβs trial capacity increase.
+Years earlier the average first treatment arrives due to dFDAโs trial capacity increase.
 Calculated as the status quo timeline reduced by the inverse of the capacity multiplier.
-Uses only trial capacity multiplier (not combined with valley of death rescue) because additional candidates donβt directly speed queue processing.
+Uses only trial capacity multiplier (not combined with valley of death rescue) because additional candidates donโt directly speed therapeutic space exploration.

 Inputs: